NoahTheDuke/Chess2/README.md

 ======
 * Elephants can't check through units.

-* Pawns can't choose what they promote to, they just promote to a Queen of their army type (which sucks for Empowered and creates a third Warrior King. :-P)
+* ~~Pawns can't choose what they promote to, they just promote to a Queen of their army type (which sucks for Empowered and creates a third Warrior King.)~~

 * Move tracking is out of whack with the addition of duels and stones.

-* Listing moves doesn't correctly note Two Kings second moves.
+* ~~Listing moves doesn't correctly note Two Kings second moves.~~